CircleShift/tnsl-lang/spec/1 - language.md

 ### Modules

 Modules are to TNSL what namespaces are to c++, a way to contain a group of related functions, types, methods, and other namespaces such that they won't interfere with outside code.
 Modules may only be accessed (by other programs) if they are exported using the `export` keyword when defining the module.
-Modules contained within the module (Sub-modules) are not automatically exported, and must also use the keyword if they wish to be accessable by other programs.
+Modules contained within the module (Sub-modules) are not automatically exported, and must also use the keyword if they wish to be accessible by other programs.
 Unexported modules may still be used within the project from which they originate.

 ### Module definition example: